U.S. Nuclear Regulation Basics (NRC 101)

 2:15 – 2:30 p.m. :: Afternoon Break

 - Referred allegations

 Alex Polonsky, Partner – Energy Practice, Morgan Lewis & Bockius LLP

 Mr. Polonsky has practiced nuclear law for two decades, assisting a variety of clients before the NRC and the federal courts in most aspects of the nuclear fuel cycle.
-Mr. Polonsky’s nuclear practice includes advising on NRC licensing, license transfers, license renewal, decommissioning, internal investigations, export controls, and environmental evaluations.
+Mr. Polonsky’s nuclear practice includes advising on NRC licensing, license transfers, license renewal, internal investigations, export controls, and environmental evaluations.
 He is the co-author of Fundamentals of Nuclear Regulation in the United States.
-He graduated with high honors from the Vermont Law School in 1998.
+He graduated with high honors from Vermont Law School in 1998.
 He received his undergraduate degree in environmental science, with honors, from Wesleyan University in 1992.

 Thomas Poindexter, Partner – Energy Practice, Morgan Lewis & Bockius LLP